Contact Us Today (424) 372-3112

 • Left without any means of support

-A dependent of the juvenile system is a minor where the court made the decision to intervene and act as their guardian.
-This is commonly seen in cases where the Los Angeles County Child Protective Services decides it necessary to remove a minor from their home after alleged neglect or abuse.
+A dependent of the juvenile system is a minor whom the court decides to intervene and act as their guardian.
+This is commonly seen in cases where the Los Angeles County Child Protective Services decides it is necessary to remove a minor from their home after alleged neglect or abuse.

-A habitual truant means the minor refuses to obey reasonable rules from their parents, violates curfew, or have over 4 unexcused absences from school.
+A habitual truant means the minor refuses to obey reasonable rules from their parents, violates curfew, or has had more than four unexcused absences from school.

 Luring or Transporting a Minor Under 14 Years

 California Penal Code Section 272(b) makes it a crime to lure or transport a minor under the age of 14 years.
-If you are 21 or older, you could face charges of contributing to the delinquency of a minor, if your transport or lure, with no pre-existing relationship.
+If you are 21 or older, you could face charges of contributing to the delinquency of a minor if you transport or lure with no pre-existing relationship.

-In order to be convicted of PC 272(b), the prosecutor has to prove you knowingly communicated with a minor under 14 years old, with intent to persuade, lure, or transport them away from their parents or legal guardian without consent.
+In order to be convicted of PC 272(b), the prosecutor has to prove you knowingly communicated with a minor under 14 years old with intent to persuade, lure, or transport them away from their parents or legal guardians without consent.
 Also, see CALCRIM 2982 – Persuading, Luring, or Transporting a Minor 12 Years Old or Younger.

-It should be noted you can't be guilty of luring or transporting a minor under 14 years old unless you are an adult and a stranger to the minor.
-Also, you must be at least 21 years old and have no relationship with the minor, or established a relationship for in order to make them a victim.
+It should be noted that you can't be guilty of luring or transporting a minor under 14 years old unless you are an adult and a stranger to the minor.
+Also, you must be at least 21 years old and have no relationship with the minor or establish a relationship with them in order to make them a victim.

 Penalties for PC 272 Contributing to the Delinquency of a Minor

 If convicted of Penal Code 272, contributing to the delinquency of a minor, it's a misdemeanor crime.
-The penalties include penalties include up to 1 year in a county jail, a fine up to $2,500, and summary probation.
+The penalties include up to 1 year in county jail, a fine of up to $2,500, and summary probation.

-If convicted of Penal Code 272(b), luring or transporting a minor under 14 years, it's also a misdemeanor crime.
+If convicted of Penal Code 272(b), luring or transporting a minor under 14 years old is also a misdemeanor crime.
 The penalties include up to 6 months in a county jail, a fine up to $1,000, and summary probation.
-If charged as an infraction only, the penalty includes a fine up to $250.
+If charged as an infraction only, the penalty includes a fine of up to $250.

 Penal Code 290 Sex Offender Registration